exercism/problem-specifications/CONTRIBUTING.md

 needs to be made in the [exercism/x-common repository](https://github.com/exercism/x-common), not directly to the test suite itself.

 Find the JSON file for the problem in question.
-For example, if you want to change the Clock problem, then look for `clock.json`.
+For example, if you want to change/ the Clock problem, then look for `clock.json`.

 Submit a pull request with the change.